Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

   angstroms is to provide easy access to Regional Ocean Modeling System (ROMS) output for R.

-Links to other software used can be accessed via the [Wiki](https://confluence.csiro.au/display/Atlantis/Atlantis+Helper+Tools).
+Links to other software used can be accessed via the [Atlantis-Wiki](https://confluence.csiro.au/display/Atlantis/Atlantis+Helper+Tools).

 <hr>

 # Model Installation and Running

-For detailed model installation and running instructions see chapter 2 in the [Atlantis manual](https://research.csiro.au/atlantis/home/useful-references/).
+For detailed model installation and running instructions see chapter 2 in the [Atlantis manual Part I](https://research.csiro.au/atlantis/home/useful-references/).
 Here we briefly describe the main steps involved.

 ## Preparing your machine